IBM/visualize-food-insecurity/README.md

 Often in data science we do a great deal of work to glean insights that have an impact on society or a subset of it and yet, often, we end up not communicating it or communicating it ineffectively.
 That's where visualizations become the most powerful.
 By visualizing our insights and predictions, we, as data scientists and data lovers, can make a real impact and educate those around us that didn't have the opportunity to work on the same project.
 This journey walks you through how to do just that, with IBM's Data Science Experience (DSX), Pixie Dust and Watson Analytics.

 For this particular journey, food insecurity in the US is focused on.
 Low access, diet-related diseases, race, poverty, geography and other factors are considered by using open government data.
 This has been conveniently combined into a dataset for our use, which you can find in this repo under combined_data.csv.
+You can find the original, government data from the US Bureau of Labor Statistics https://www.bls.gov/cex/ and The United States Department of Agriculture https://www.ers.usda.gov/data-products/food-environment-atlas/data-access-and-documentation-downloads/.

 ### What is DSX, Pixie Dust and Watson Analytics and why should I care enough about them to use them for my visualizations?